Shenyin Shu: Legacy

-After the war King Zhao enfeoffed Shen Yin Shu's son Shen Zhuliang with the city of Ye (in present-day Ye County of Henan Province) at the northern frontier of the Chu kingdom.
+After the war, King Zhao enfeoffed Shen Yin Shu's son Shen Zhuliang with the city of Ye (in present-day Ye County of Henan Province) at the northern frontier of the Chu kingdom.
 In 478 BC, during the reign of King Hui of Chu, Shen Zhuliang put down the rebellion of Duke of Bai and restored the king's rule.
-He was awarded the title Ye Gong (Duke of Ye), and became the founding ancestor of the Ye surname.
-Shen Yin Shu is therefore recognized as an original ancestor of both Shen and Ye, which are now the 49th and 42nd most common Chinese surnames, respectively.
+He was awarded the title Ye Gong (Duke of Ye) for his merit, and became the founding ancestor of the Ye surname.
+Shen Yin Shu is therefore recognized as an original ancestor of both Shen and Ye clans, which are now the 49th and 42nd most common Chinese surnames, respectively.

 Although the Battle of Boju is best known today as the greatest victory of Sun Tzu and Wu Zixu, two of the most famous generals in Chinese history, ancient historians portrayed Shen Yin Shu as a capable general and a worthy adversary.
 His deeds and especially his death have been dramatized in several historical novels.